 Any questions to Jenny Hollington, Steep Parish Clerk

 Steep Parish Council meet every month, usually at the Village Hall, for a full meeting.
 The agenda is posted on the village noticeboards in Steep and Steep Marsh as well as on this website.
 Our elected representatives from East Hampshire District Council and Hampshire County Council are usually present every other month.

 Parishioners and members of the public are welcome to attend all meetings and one agenda item allows for 'public comment'.

 The next full meeting of the Parish Council will be held on Monday 2nd December 2019 at 7.30pm in the Steep Village Hall.
-The agenda will be available three days before the meeting.
+The agenda is available and can be viewed here.